a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 ## Player class reacting to a collision

 The `GameObject` method provides two methods that are intended to be overridden by a subclass: `onEndCollisionCheckX` and `onEndCollisionCheckY`.
-After a collision check has occurred, the collision methods will let the `Player` class (or any other `GameObject` subclass like the `Enemy` class that moves while checking for collisions) know if a collision occurred and what direction the collision happened from (left, right, up, or down).
+After a collision check has occurred, the collision methods will let the `Player` class (or any other `GameObject` subclass like the `NPC` class that can move while checking for collisions) know if a collision occurred and what direction the collision happened from (left, right, up, or down).

 At the moment, these aren't being used in the `Player` class (or any other entity), but they can be really useful for other future features..